YourRoots Logo

 Children(s): Isaac Sr

-Abraham “Abram” Potter was born in Rowan County, North Carolina, United States of America in 1745, to John Manuel "Skipper" Potter and Hannah Sue Tidwell.
-Later in life, Abraham “Abram” Potter married Alice Goodell; among their children were Isaac Potter Sr. Abraham “Abram” Potter died in Elkhorn City, Pike County, Kentucky, United States of America, 1837.
+Abraham “Abram” Potter was born in 1745 in Rowan County, North Carolina, United States of America, the child of John Manuel "Skipper" Potter and Hannah Sue Tidwell.
+Abraham “Abram” Potter married Alice Goodell, and had children including Isaac Potter Sr. Abraham “Abram” Potter passed away in 1837 in Elkhorn City, Pike County, Kentucky, United States of America.

 Find more search results for Abraham Potter